harmony-one/h/progress/konstantin-potapov.md

+2025-06-13 Fri:
+- This week, I completed the EVM 1.9 update.
+I refactored the precompiled contract handling by removing hardcoded logic and extending Ethereum interfaces to support additional parameters, such as EVM and Contract, for greater flexibility and future compatibility.
+- I created an issue proposing a new algorithm for calculating validator uptime.
+The current approach only accounts for signing power, while the new method will also consider blocks produced by validators, improving accuracy.
+- Reviewed, approved and merged several pull requests into dev branch.

+---

 2025-06-06 Fri:
 - This week, I reviewed and merged the dev branch into master.
 We agreed to announce the changes on Monday morning to have a full week of support and oversight for validators.
 - I identified portions of the EVM code that were not updated in the 1.9 branch.
 These sections include conflicts that require manual resolution.
 I estimate the work is currently about 50% complete and will continue next week.